ThisIsManta/vscode-cosmic-cursor/README.md

 - `ctrl+shift+left` and `ctrl+shift+right` - similar to `ctrl+left`/`ctrl+right`, but this expands the selection instead of moving the cursor.

-- `shift+backspace` - delete the whole text on the left of the cursor.
+- _(no keybindings)_ - delete the whole text on the left of the cursor.

 	![shift+backspace](docs/shift+backspace.gif)